depthsecurity/passpr3y/README.md

 * Create a users file containing all users you'd like you spray.
 Name the file `usernames.txt`.
 * Create a passwords file containing all the passwords you'd like to attempt, such as Summer2018.
 Name the file `passwords.txt`.
 * Create a requests file that uses the Burp proxy request format.
 Simply copy over the request to a file called `request.txt`.
+* In request.txt, replace the username parameter you would like to spray with `USERPR3Y`.
+* In request.txt, replace the password parameter you would like to spray with `PASSPR3Y`.
 * Run `./passpr3y --ssl --duration=3600` if you'd like to spray every hour.
 Default is 7200 for every two hours.

 ## Additional Info